Engee documentation

 Out[0]:

-As we can see from the graph, at the moments when the control signal drops below 0, the output signal freezes.
+As we can see from the graph, at those moments when the control signal drops below 0, the output signal fades.

 Action Subsystem

-Action Port controls the execution of the subsystem.
-The unit adds an external input port for action signals to the subsystem.
-The action signal controls the signal connected to the Action port of the Subsystem unit.
+Action Port controls the subsystem execution.
+The block adds an external input port for action signals to the subsystem.
+The action signal controls the signal connected to the Action port of the Subsystem block.

 Used in models containing blocks: